Impervious surface: Total impervious area

 The percent developed area (PDA) is commonly used to estimate TIA manually by using maps.
 The Multi-Resolution Land Characteristics Consortium (MRLCC) defines a developed area as being covered by at least 30 percent of constructed materials).
 Southard (1986) defined non-developed areas as natural, agricultural, or scattered residential development.
 He developed a regression equation to predict TIA using percent developed area (table 6-1).
 He developed his equation using logarithmic power function with data from 23 basins in Missouri.
 He noted that this method was advantageous because large basins could quickly be delineated and TIA estimated manually from available maps.
 Granato (2010) developed a regression equation by using data from 262 stream basins in 10 metropolitan areas of the conterminous United States with drainage areas ranging from 0.35 to 216 square miles and PDA values ranging from 0.16 to 99.06 percent.

 TIA also is estimated from population density data by estimating the population in an area of interest and using regression equations to calculate the associated TIA.
 Population-density data are used because nationally consistent census-block data are available in GIS formats for the entire United States.
 Population-density methods also can be used for predicting potential effects of future development.
 Although there may be substantial variation in relations between population density and TIA the accuracy of such estimates tend to improve with increasing drainage area as local variations are averaged out.
 Granato (2010) provides a table with 8 population-density relations from the literature and a new equation developed by using data from 6,255 stream basins in the USGS GAGESII dataset.
 Granato (2010) also provides four equations to estimate TIA from housing density, which is related to population density.

+TIA is also estimated from impervious maps extracted through remote sensing.
+Remote sensing has been extensively utilized to detect impervious surfaces.
+Detection of impervious areas using deep learning in conjunction with satellite images has emerged as a transformative method in remote sensing and environmental monitoring.
+Deep learning algorithms, particularly convolutional neural networks (CNNs), have revolutionized our capacity to identify and quantify impervious surfaces from high-resolution satellite imagery.
+These models can automatically extract intricate spatial and spectral features, enabling them to discriminate between impervious and non-impervious surfaces with exceptional accuracy.